UCF/PostMaster/README.markdown

 Configuration
 ----------
-- Be sure the application can read and write to logs/application.log
+- Be sure the application can read and write to logs/application.log or, if using, the Windows event logger (see settings_local.py) be sure the win32 Python extensions are installed.
+They can be downloaded here: http://sourceforge.net/projects/pywin32/
 - Modify the following variables in settings_local.py based on the the deployment environment.
 An explanation of each is included in the file.
 	- PROJECT_URL
 	- DATABASES